Richard’s Pen Collection : Vintage American Fountain Pens

 A Midget Among Giants Arrow Profile

-Manufacturer logoFountain pens come in all sizes.
+LogoFountain pens come in all sizes.
 Although not the smallest pen ever made, the Wahl “Bantam” is among the smaller models.
 It was produced beginning in about 1933.
-These pens are about 33/4" capped and 41/2" posted.
+These pens are about 3" capped and 4" posted.
 The Bantam is a bulb filler, and most Bantams write very well, albeit not for thousands of words!
 The Bantam’s nib is a Wahl No. 0, the smallest the company made.

 Bantams exist with either steel or gold nibs; the blue and brown pens here have gold.
 Some Bantam nibs (as on the blue pen here) are flexible.
 Because it was a novelty item, the Bantam has metal trim that is very thinly gold plated, and the plating is often worn.
 This blue pen’s furniture has been replated.